KaiYan289/RLpapersnote/README.md

 164. When you are using dmc2gym to finetune image-based RL environments on headless machine, you might meet the problem of X11 host error by glfw.
 Remember to set rendering with osmesa / egl!

 165. Remember to do pixel normalization (0 to 255 -> -1 to 1) when you are doing visual RL!

+166. Process reward models are not as beautiful as it seems, though it might be attractive for RL people - read deepseek R1 paper for details.

+167. Do not inject too many human-made rules in the early stages of LLM training pipeline (e.g. careful selecting data for pretraining), which might limit the final upper bound of the model.

 # Useful Linux Debugging Commands